Remote Mixing & Mastering

 A: First of all I like to talk to the client to make sure I understand what they wants for an outcome.
 I usually ask for a reference track as well to get an idea and feel of the energy in the song before I start to produce and mix the clients tracks.

 Q: Tell us about your studio setup.

 A: I have a C24 controller with the AVID HD I/O system.
 I use both Protools and Logic Pro X and monitor my tracks using the PMC 228 & the Genelic 1032B monitors.
 I have a selection of outboard gear such as the Neve 1073 pre-amps, Manley EQ, Distressors, SSL compressor and many more.
 I also have access to the best plugins such as waves and UAD, as well as virtual instruments such as native instruments.

 Q: What other musicians or music production professionals inspire you?

-A: Chris Lord-Alge, Tony Maserati & Andrew Scheps
+A: Chris Lord-Alge, Joe Chiccarelli, Tony Maserati & Andrew Scheps

 Q: Describe the most common type of work you do for your clients.

 A: I mostly produce and mix my clients, however, I have a lot of experience with tracking since I was originally a recording engineer.